 Initially scheduled for January 2003, the launch of Rosetta had been postponed due to a failure of an Ariane rocket in December 2002.
 The adventure began March 2004, when a European Ariane 5 rocket lifted off from Kourou in French Guiana.

-The Rosetta mission will achieve many historic firsts.
+The Rosetta mission achieved many historic firsts:

+Scientists were eagerly to compare Rosetta’s results with previous studies by ESA’s Giotto spacecraft and by ground-based observatories that showed that comets contain complex organic molecules – compounds that are rich in carbon, hydrogen, oxygen and nitrogen.
 Intriguingly, these are the elements which make up nucleic acids and amino acids, the essential ingredients for life as we know it.
 Did life on Earth begin with the help of comet seeding?
-Rosetta may help us to find the answer to this fundamental question.
+Rosetta's data is contributing to this fundamental question.